awsdocs/aws-iot-docs/doc_source/https-rule-action.md

 ## HTTP action retry logic<a name="https-rule-action-retry-logic"></a>

-The AWS IoT rules engine retries the HTTPS action according to these rules:
+The AWS IoT rules engine retries the HTTP action according to these rules:
 + The rules engine tries to send a message at least once\.
 + The rules engine retries at most twice\.
 The maximum number of tries is three\.
 + The rules engine does not attempt a retry if: